 Read our full review of the Dallas (DFW) Capital One Lounge!

-Capital One has plans to open their second and third lounges in Denver (DEN) and Washington D.C. – Dulles (IAD) later this year, but opening dates have not been announced yet.
+Capital One has plans to open their second and third lounges in Denver (DEN) and Washington D.C. – Dulles (IAD) next year, but opening dates have not been announced yet.
 And we expect some more locations are on the way, too.

 Register for Priority Pass & Hertz President’s Circle Membership

 If you have a Capital One Venture X Card, you’ll get a complimentary Priority Pass Select membership that gets you and up to two guests complimentary access to over 1,300 lounges and Priority Pass airport restaurants around the globe.